bazelbuild/bazel/site/docs/cc-toolchain-config-reference.md

 ## Overview

+To invoke the compiler with the right options, Bazel needs some knowledge about the compiler internals, such as include directories and important flags.
+In other words, Bazel needs a simplified model of the compiler to understand its workings.

+Bazel needs to know the following:

+* Whether the compiler supports thinLTO, modules, dynamic linking, or PIC (position independent code).
+* Paths to the required tools such as gcc, ld, ar, objcopy, and so on.
+* The built-in system include directories.
+Bazel needs these to validate that all headers that were included in the source file were properly declared in the build file.
+* The default sysroot.
+* Which flags to use for compilation, linking, archiving.
+* Which flags to use for the supported compilation modes (opt, dbg, fastbuild).
+* Make variables specifically required by the compiler.

+If the compiler has support for multiple architectures, Bazel needs to configure them separately.

 [`CcToolchainConfigInfo`](skylark/lib/CcToolchainConfigInfo.html) is a provider that provides the necessary level of granularity for configuring the behavior of Bazel's C++ rules.
 By default, Bazel automatically configures `CcToolchainConfigInfo` for your build, but you